Mitsubishi i-MiEV Valuation: 4 used car listings analysed

 Expensive

-Are you considering buying a used medium sized family car?
-Look no further than the Mitsubishi i-MiEV - an excellent choice!
-In total, there are 1 used Mitsubishi i-MiEVs for sale on AutoUncle in the UK sourced from different dealership websites and online marketplaces.
+Are you interested in buying a used medium sized family car?
+The Mitsubishi i-MiEV is a great pick.
+In total, there are 4 used Mitsubishi i-MiEVs for sale on AutoUncle in the UK collected from numerous dealership websites and online marketplaces.

 .

-What fuel configurations can I choose from for the Mitsubishi i-MiEV?
+What fuel types are available for the Mitsubishi i-MiEV?

 3. Improved battery life: Concerns about the battery performance in EVs have lessened with the advancement of technology.
 A considerable number of second-hand EVs still possess a large amount of their battery life, and the cost of replacing batteries is falling.

-4. Performance and technology: Various recent models of electric vehicles are known for their impressive capabilities and forefront technology.
-Even models that are a few years old can still provide a high-tech driving experience.
+4. Performance and technology: Many of the current electric cars feature exceptional performance and advanced technology.
+Cars that are a few years old still have the potential to offer a technologically advanced driving experience.

-The Mitsubishi i-MiEV has multiple competitors from the same segment.
+The Mitsubishi i-MiEV has some competitors from the same segment.

 • Vauxhall Corsa